-A PhD program in Epidemiology was established in 2002 within the Division of Epidemiology, Department of Public Health Sciences.
-The primary objective of the epidemiology doctoral program is to train epidemiologists in a wide variety of skills and methods spanning the disciplines of psychology, social and behavioral health, statistics and biostatistics in addition to solid course offerings in advanced epidemiologic methods and specialized areas of epidemiologic and population health research.
+Our PhD program in Epidemiology was established in 2002 within the Division of Epidemiology, Department of Public Health Sciences.
+The primary objective of the epidemiology doctoral program is to train epidemiologists in a wide variety of skills and methods which can be applied to all areas of epidemiology (i.e., cancer, neuro-, occupational, etc. epidemiology) and other areas of human biomedical research.
+The doctoral program also provides course offerings in advanced epidemiologic methods and specialized areas of epidemiologic and population health research.